-Family Court Services provides professional home-based social investigations that courts rely on in making decisions affecting the safety and well-being of children involved in adoption, probate, dissolution of marriage and parentage proceedings.
+Family Court Services (FCS) provides professional home-based social investigations that courts rely on in making decisions affecting the safety and well-being of children involved in adoption, probate, dissolution of marriage and parentage proceedings.
 The investigations typically include a walk-through of the parents’ homes, observations of parent/guardian and child interactions, and interviews with all household residents, including children, as appropriate.

 FCS seeks to serve the welfare of children and families involved in Adoption, Probate, and Domestic Relations Division proceedings by conducting home-based social investigations that aid courts in reducing family conflict, determining children’s best interests, and assisting with the finalization of independent adoptions.